Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 This extension represents a higher-order continuation of cooperative systems at civilisational scale.
 While consistent with the framework presented here, it lies beyond the present scope of analysis.

 The Trust Framework therefore closes its argument at the cooperative boundary — the structural condition under which cooperation becomes possible and can be sustained.

+The framework therefore does not describe a final equilibrium state, but the recursive conditions under which cooperative systems sustain coordination despite uncertainty across time.

 ---